Self-employed workers - Covid-19 support

 It's a risky strategy NOT to plan ahead for retirement when self employed.
 But many self employed are already struggling to keep heads above water without finding extra funds for pensions

-Information from HMRC on Making Tax Digital for business
+Information from HMRC on Making Tax Digital

 Businesses should not have to wait until the end of the tax year or even longer before knowing how much tax they should pay.